 If your child already has hearing aids supplied by us, and you have a question or need to change your appointment, please contact us using the details below.

 If you or your child requires an interpreter to be present at an appointment, please contact us as soon as possible so that we can arrange this.

 Your appointment letter will confirm the location of your appointment.

 Most of our appointments are held at the Royal Surrey County Hospital, in Outpatients 7.
-See Getting here for more information about how to get to the hospital, including parking.
+Click here for information on how to find us.